TakashiHamada/dinobaan/README.md

 ## Font

 I used a free font set that is `NotoSansCJKjp-Black`.
-I deleted in this public repository, so you need to put the font under `Fonts` folder.
+I deleted it in this public repository, so you need to put the font under `Fonts` folder.

-Plese use `Font Asset Creator` of Text Mesh Pro to update the font material.
+Please use `Font Asset Creator` of Text Mesh Pro to update the font material.

 ## Icons